 - a.
 OPPOSES any law, contract provision, or incentive that prohibits physicians from disclosing all available medical options for a patient.
 (1997) - b.
 OPPOSES any law, contract provision, or incentive that prohibits physicians from disclosing all financial incentives which affect the physician's practice.
 (1997) - c.
 SUPPORTS and ENCOURAGES federal, state and local legislation that prohibits health plans from prohibiting physicians from disclosing all available medical options for a patient and/or prohibits physicians from disclosing all financial incentives that affect the physician's practice.
 (1997) - 22.
 In regard to health-care system guidelines and incentives: - a.
 STRONGLY URGES that private and public health-care system guidelines serve the interest of the patient and the ethical practices of medicine; (1997) - b.
 OPPOSES private and public systems that employ guidelines, apply pressures, or institute salary incentive programs that promote negligent health-care practices; (1997) - c.
 SUPPORTS the due moral and legal accountability of any party who devises or enforces such guidelines, applies pressures, or institutes salary incentive programs which are directly proven to cause negligent patient care.
 (1997) - 23.
-In regard to Medical Savings Accounts (MSAs) in the nonelderly private insurance market: - a.
-RECOGNIZES that the medical savings account can be a counterproductive health-care financing instrument due to adverse selection, income tax unfairness and the introduction of preventive care disincentives, and therefore; - b.
-OPPOSES MSA policy that does not include measures to address these hazards.
-Examples of these measures may include: - 1. with respect to adverse selection, placing restrictions on deductibles and maximum out-of-pocket payment on MSA-associated insurance policies. - 2. with respect to tax fairness, - a. capping total annual deposits to MSAs - b. limiting MSA fund investments to low-risk ventures. - 3. with respect to preventive care disincentives, requiring MSA/catastrophic insurance policies to provide first-dollar coverage for preventive care services. - 24.
+In regard to Medical Savings Accounts (MSAs): - a.
+RECOGNIZES that health savings accounts establish tax-exempt investment accounts which primarily benefit older and wealthier individuals, discourage preventive care, discriminate against less-healthy individuals, serve little benefit for low-income or uninsured individuals, and reduce affordable, low-de-ductible health insurance coverage; (2004) - b.
+OPPOSES the creation and development of health savings accounts; (2004) - c.
+URGES the repeal of health savings account provisions from the Medicare Prescription Drug, Improvement, and Modernization Act of 2003.
+(2004) - 24.
 STRONGLY URGES that all insurers fully cover rehabilitation for the purpose of optimizing adaptation to and improvement of cognitive deficits.
 (1999)